 Dr. Jean Gonsier-Gerdin is a tenured Professor in the Departments of Teaching Credentials and Graduate and Professional Studies in Education at California State University, Sacramento.
 She teaches courses in legal and social foundations of inclusive education, collaborative program planning, positive behavioral supports, evidence-based practices for students with autism spectrum disorders and dual diagnoses, and other Masters courses.
 She also coordinates the MA in Education, Special Education concentration program and supervises student teachers.
 Jean is an active member of the Board of Directors of TASH, an international disability advocacy organization, and of Cal-TASH.

-Dr. Robin Hansen is Professor of Pediatrics, Director of the UC Davis Center for Excellence in Developmental Disabilities and Developmental Behavioral Pediatrics fellowship program, as well as Director of Clinical programs at the MIND Institute.
+Dr. Robin Hansen is Professor of Pediatrics, and Founder of the UC Davis Center for Excellence in Developmental Disabilities.
 Dr. Hansen is a board-certified developmental behavioral pediatrician with vast experience in treating children with neurodevelopmental disorders as well as in clinical research.
 Her clinical research has focused on children's temperament, long-term effects of prenatal drug exposure, gene-environment interactions related to causes and early identification of autism spectrum disorders, and biomedical treatments for neurodevelopmental disorders.

 Dr. Kelly Heung is the Program Manager for the Northern California Leadership Education in Neurodevelopmental and Related Disabilities (LEND) training program at the UC Davis MIND Institute.
 She received her Ph.D. in Human Development from the University of California, Davis.
 Past research interests include regression in autism and the effectiveness of applied behavior analysis on self-stimulatory behaviors.
 Dr. Heung has been a researcher and project coordinator for different studies at the MIND Institute examining social relationships in school-aged children with autism, the development of speech in nonverbal preschool children, and the epidemiology of autism in California.
 She is an active volunteer with the Davis Joint Unified School District and sits on several committees including the Davis Parent University, DJUSD Strategic Planning Committee, Superintendent Parent Advisory Committee, and the Davis Schools Foundation Board.